web-native/docs/chtml/v060/specs/html-transport/README.md

 </ul>
 ```

-### Implementing Sub-Namespaces
+### Dynamic Item Namespaces
-To import an item in an auto-generated a list, the *item* namespace given in the container's two-part namespace is used.
-But it is possible to automatically suffix each import's namespace with the current item *index*.
+To import an item in an auto-generated list, the *item* namespace given in the container's two-part namespace is used.
+But it is possible to dynamically suffix each import's namespace with the current item *index*.
 So in our list above, the first item could be imported using the namespace `html/item/0`, while the second item could also be imported using the namespace `html/item/1`, and so on.
 This is achieved by appending an empty pair of square brackets to the namespace template.

 ```html
 <body>